Electricity Act 1989

 The Electricity Act 1989 (c.
-29) provided for the privatisation of the electricity supply industry in Great Britain, by replacing the Central Electricity Generating Board in England and Wales and by restructuring the South of Scotland Electricity Board and the North of Scotland Hydro-Electric Board.
-The Act also established a licensing regime and a regulator for the industry called the Office of Electricity Regulation (OFFER), which has since become the Office of Gas and Electricity Markets (OFGEM).
+29) is an act of the Parliament of the United Kingdom that provided for the privatisation of the electricity supply industry in Great Britain, by replacing the Central Electricity Generating Board in England and Wales and by restructuring the South of Scotland Electricity Board and the North of Scotland Hydro-Electric Board.
+The act also established a licensing regime and a regulator for the industry called the Office of Electricity Regulation (OFFER), which has since become the Office of Gas and Electricity Markets (OFGEM).

 Background

 The liberalisation and privatisation of the energy markets in the United Kingdom began with the Margaret Thatcher government in the 1980s.
 This has been called the Thatcher-Lawson agenda, due to the key role of Nigel Lawson the Chancellor of the Exchequer (1983–89) in the Thatcher cabinet.
 The government recognised that the electricity industries in Europe and the United States operated successfully under private ownership.
 In contrast the Central Electricity Generating Board was seen as 'inflexible, bureaucratic, secretive and largely outside of political control'.
 Proposals for the privatisation of the electricity industry were published in 1988.
 Nuclear plant and 60 percent of conventional generation was to be vested in a large company codenamed 'Big G', the remaining conventional plant in 'Little G'.
 However, the government were unable to sell the nuclear plant.
 The CEGB was therefore split into four companies: PowerGen, National Power, Nuclear Electric and National Grid Company.
 The privatisation of the electricity supply industries was enacted by the Electricity Act 1989.